PrEP Quick Guide

 With whom should PrEP be discussed, and how can I introduce the topic?

 2021 CDC Guidelines recommend that all sexually active adolescents and adults receive information about PrEP, and that it should be prescribed to anyone who requests it.
-PrEP may be especially important to offer to people who have recently been diagnosed with a bacterial STI, people who inject drugs, people whose sex partners are living with untreated HIV (or whose partners are receiving HIV treatment but experiencing viremia), and people who have sex partners of unknown HIV status.
+PrEP may be especially important to offer to people who have recently been diagnosed with a bacterial STI, people who inject drugs, people whose sex partners are living with untreated HIV (or whose partners are receiving HIV treatment but experiencing viremia), and people who have partners of unknown HIV status.

 • “Are you interested in hearing more about medications that can prevent HIV?”